Mikhael91/Projects/README.md

 Navigate through mazes and find the shortest path with this program utilizing the A* algorithm.
 Whether it's finding the quickest route or exploring complex maps, this tool efficiently calculates optimal paths.

 Usage:
-Each project folder contains detailed instructions on how to run or use the project.
-Please refer to the README file inside each project directory for specific guidance.
+Each project folder contains detailed description on the project.
+Please refer to the README file inside each project directory for specific information.

 Contributing:
 Feel free to open issues or submit pull requests if you have any suggestions, improvements, or bug fixes for any of these projects.
 Your contributions are highly appreciated!